Day Tour to Jökulsárlón

 Small Group Tours

-These Jökulsárlón Day Tours have small group policies so you can avoid the crowds.
+These Jökulsárlón Day Tours have small group policies, so you can avoid the crowds.
 They offer pick-up at several pick-up points in Reykjavik.
-The first day tour offers a live commentary and the other two have wi-fi on board.
+The first-day tour offers live commentary, and the other two have wi-fi on board.

 South Iceland Locations

 Glacier lagoons are formed when a glacier retreats.
 The famous glacier lagoon at Jökulsárlón is unique because it is the only lagoon in Iceland that connects directly to the ocean.
-Jökulsárlón glacier lagoon was formed just 100 years ago, but the loating icebergs are as much as 1000 years old.
+Jökulsárlón glacier lagoon was formed just 100 years ago, but the floating icebergs are as old as 1000 years.

 South Coast Waterfalls

 The South Coast features some of the most impressive waterfalls in Iceland.
-For photographers, Skogafoss Waterfall works especially well in Winter.
+For photographers, Skogafoss Waterfall works especially well in winter.
 The soft afternoon light makes rainbows in the spray.
 All the Jökulsárlón day tours make stops at Skogafoss waterfall.
-Be aware though, that in the mid-winter your could be visiting Skogafoss in the dark.
+Be aware, though, that in the mid-winter you could be visiting Skogafoss in the dark.
 This is because the priority of the day tour is to be at Jokulsarlon during the daylight hours.